 According to the CDC, the number of cases of invasive Hib disease in the U.S. started to fall dramatically in the late 1980s, around the time Hib vaccines became routine for children.

-Since a vaccination has been readily available, the incidence of epiglottitis has fallen by more than 99 percent.
+Since a vaccination has been readily available, the incidence of epiglottitis has fallen by

 This improvement shows the effectiveness of the Hib vaccination.